Our courses aim to support, inspire and create new opportunities.

 This course aims to be enjoyable introduction to the study of classic and modern literature.
 Share your ideas, explore poetry and gain a greater understanding of Shakespeare.
-Application deadline Monday, 10 December 2018.
+Application details will be available in July.

 Mastering English Literature

 This courses is for graduates in any discipline from any university who want to return to study and sharpen their study skills or prepare for the MA in English Literature at Bristol.